Snapr/android-fx/README.md

 	Map<String, SnaprSetting> settings = new HashMap<String, SnaprSetting>();
 	settings.put(bubbleSetting.getSlug(), bubbleSetting);

-The formats for the various options are identical to the Json configuration.
+The formats for the various options are identical to the json configuration.

 Once the settings have been set up, passing them on is made easy through the static `Builder` class that is required to invoke the `SnaprImageEditFragmentActivity`: